SamuraiRanderson/SamuraiRanderson.github.io/README.md

 ####Part Two: Optimize Frames per Second in pizza.html

-Measured the initial Frames Per Second which was between 20 - 30 fps.
+Measured the initial Frames Per Second which were between 20 - 30 fps.

 Modifications and Optimizations Implemented:
 * Added meta info to pizza.html.